 Field-hunting tip

-Look in basaltic vugs in volcanic rock country — that is the host setting where pentagonite typically forms.
+Look in basaltic vugs in volcanic rock country, the host setting where pentagonite typically forms.
 If you start seeing cavansite, heulandite, stilbite in float, you are in the right ground.
 Field specimens usually show a spray of radiating acicular crystals, bow-tie aggregates habit, so train your eye for that shape before scanning the outcrop.